AnXh3L0/anxh3l0.github.io/_posts/2018-11-08-my-android-setup.md

 At first I'll start with why Google Services are (imo) bad for your device.
 I could cut it short and guide you to this [post](https://stallman.org/google.html) by [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman), but I'm grabbing a few main points from it and adding them here.

 - Nonfree software required
 	- In general, most Google services require running nonfree Javascript code.
-Nowadays, nothing whatsoever appears if Javascript is disabled, even making a Google account requires running nonfree software (Javascript sent by the site).
+Nowadays, nothing whatsoever appears if Javascript is disabled, even making a Google account requires running nonfree software (Javascript sent by the site), same thing for logging in.
 - Surveillance
 	- Google quietly combines its ad-tracking profiles with its browsing profiles and stores a huge amount of data on each user.
 - Terms of Service